Apr 4, 2021, 3:00 am

 Sunday, October 7, 2018, 3:00:00 am local daylight time instead.

-Sunrise and sunset will be about 1 hour later on Oct 7, 2018 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Oct 7, 2018 than the day before.
+There was more light in the evening.

 When Does DST Start and End in Australia?